DS-xplorer/tableau-sales-project/README.md

-📊 Tableau Sales & Customer Dashboard Project
-📌 Project Overview

-This project consists of two interactive dashboards created in Tableau to analyze Sales performance and Customer behavior using a real business dataset.
-The dashboards offer deep insights into revenue trends, customer segmentation, product performance, and key business KPIs.

-This work is based on the Tableau Sales Project Requirements from Data With Baraa.

-🗃 Dataset Description

-Dataset Source: Based on the dataset in the project requirement

-Data Included: Orders, Sales, Profit, Customers, Products, Dates, Regions

-Format: Excel / CSV

-Use Case: Understand sales trends, customer distribution, and revenue drivers

-📊 Dashboards Included
-1. Sales Dashboard

-The Sales Dashboard highlights:

-Total Revenue, Profit, and Orders

-Time series view of Sales Trends by Month/Year

-Top Selling Products & Categories

-Regional Sales comparison

-Profitability breakdown by segment

-Purpose: To monitor overall business performance, growth trends, and product-level insights.

-2. Customer Dashboard

-The Customer Dashboard focuses on:

-New vs Returning Customer count

-Customer Segmentation (e.g., High Value vs Low Value)

-Geographical distribution of customers

-Purchase frequency and behavior

-Purpose: To understand customer purchasing trends, loyalty, and retention drivers.

-  🛠 Tools & Technologies

-✔Tool	Description

-✔Tableau Desktop	Data visualization and dashboard creation

-✔Excel / Power Query	Data cleaning and preparation

-✔Tableau Story (optional)	Narrative view of insights

-🎯 Key Features

-✔ Clear visualization of Sales trends

-✔ Customer segmentation & growth patterns

-✔ Interactive filters (Date, Region, Product, Segment)

-✔ Drill-down capabilities for deeper insights

-✔ Dynamic KPI tiles for fast assessment

-📈 What You Could Learn From This Project

-This project demonstrates:

-How to transform raw data into actionable business insights

-Creating interactive dashboards that are intuitive to business users

-Effective use of filters, parameters, and interactivity

-Storytelling with data to support decisions

-📥 How to Use This Repo

-Download the project files (.twbx or Tableau Workbook)

-Open them in Tableau Desktop

-Interact with the dashboards by using filters to analyze trends

-I am a Data Analytics professional proficient in:

-Tableau

-Excel

-Data Visualization

-Business Analytics

-This project reflects practical business analysis and dashboard development skills.
+# Tableau Sales & Customer Dashboard

+## Project Overview
+This project consists of two interactive dashboards created in Tableau to analyze sales performance and customer behavior using a business dataset.
+The dashboards provide insights into revenue trends, customer segmentation, product performance, and key business KPIs.

+The project demonstrates how data visualization can be used to transform raw data into meaningful insights that support business decision-making.

+## Dataset Description
+The dataset used in this project contains business transaction data including orders, customers, products, and regional information.

+**Dataset Information**
+- Source: Based on Tableau Sales Project Requirements
+- Data Includes: Orders, Sales, Profit, Customers, Products, Dates, and Regions
+- Format: Excel / CSV
+- Use Case: Analyze sales trends, customer distribution, and revenue drivers

+## Dashboards Included

+### Sales Dashboard
+The Sales Dashboard focuses on analyzing overall business performance.

+Key features include:

+- Total revenue, profit, and number of orders
+- Monthly and yearly sales trends
+- Top-selling products and categories
+- Regional sales comparison
+- Profit analysis by segment

+**Purpose:**
+To monitor sales performance, identify growth trends, and evaluate product-level performance.

+### Customer Dashboard
+The Customer Dashboard focuses on understanding customer behavior and segmentation.

+Key features include:

+- New vs returning customers
+- Customer segmentation (high-value vs low-value customers)
+- Geographic distribution of customers
+- Purchase frequency and buying behavior

+**Purpose:**
+To analyze customer loyalty, purchasing patterns, and retention drivers.

+## Tools and Technologies

+- Tableau Desktop – Dashboard creation and visualization
+- Excel / Power Query – Data cleaning and preparation
+- Tableau Story – Optional narrative view of insights

+## Key Features

+- Interactive sales trend visualizations
+- Customer segmentation analysis
+- Dynamic KPI indicators
+- Interactive filters (date, region, product, segment)
+- Drill-down functionality for deeper insights

+## Insights from the Project

+This project demonstrates how businesses can:

+- Monitor sales performance using interactive dashboards
+- Understand customer purchasing patterns
+- Identify top-performing products and regions
+- Track revenue growth and profitability trends

+## How to Use the Project

+1. Download the Tableau workbook file (`.twbx`).
+2. Open the file using Tableau Desktop.
+3. Interact with the dashboards using filters to explore sales and customer insights.

+## Skills Demonstrated

+- Data Visualization
+- Dashboard Design
+- Business Analytics
+- Sales Performance Analysis
+- Customer Segmentation

+## Conclusion
+This project highlights the use of Tableau to build interactive dashboards that help businesses analyze sales data and customer behavior effectively.

+By visualizing key metrics and trends, organizations can make better data-driven decisions and improve overall business performance.